Must Read Short Story Collections for Kids!

 This collection also draws threads from Cassandra Clare’s Mortal Instruments, Infernal Devices, Dark Artifices and Last Hours series.
 Readers get a satisfying taste of multiple worlds at the same time.

-Grimm Tales for Young and Old by Philip Pullman
+Grimm Tales for Young and Old

 To finish up our round-up, we’re heading back in time with Philip Pullman’s fairytale retellings, Grimm Tales.